 Data platforms typically offer robust security features to protect your data.
 They ensure that data is securely stored, processed, and accessed, helping you comply with regulatory requirements and protect sensitive information from unauthorized access.

-Big data platforms are designed to handle the unique challenges posed by large and complex datasets.
+A big data platform is designed to handle the unique challenges posed by large and complex datasets.
 To effectively manage and analyze big data, these platforms come equipped with a range of essential features.
 Here are some of the most important features of big data platforms.

 Scalability